Proless/Mukhtabar/docs/proxmox/README.md

 ![Proxmox VE Installer Management Network Configuration](image/06_installation_screen.png "Proxmox VE Installer Management Network Configuration")

+> 💡 The Hostname you set here will be the name by which your Proxmox host is identified on your local network.
+In my setup, the `.lan` domain is automatically assigned to connected devices by the router.

 Review all the settings and information on the summary screen to ensure they match your configuration.
 Once you are satisfied, click "Install" to begin the installation process.

 ![Proxmox VE Installer Summary](image/07_installation_screen.png "Proxmox VE Installer Summary")